 If the FD completes its tenure, you will get full interest but in a case of premature withdrawal, you will get the interest as per the period for which the FD maintained.
-In premature withdrawal, you will also have to bear penalty between 0.50% – 1% as interest cut down.
+In premature withdrawal, you will also have to bear a penalty between 0.50% – 1% as interest cut down.

 Read Another Secret to Richness Power of Compounding

 Points To Note (Things that can Vary with Different Banks)